tyneymo/space_shooter/README.md

 3. Control:
 - Player 1 use 'A', 'W', 'S', 'D' for navigation and 'F' for shooting.
 - Player 2 use arrow buttons for navigation and 'M' for shooting.
-- 'ESC' to quit game.
+- 'ESC' will ask if you want to quit the game.
 - 'P' to pause and resume game.

 4. Config: